johnwcowan/pdp8x/arch.md

   * The 32-bit Y register contains the address of the memory location being accessed by the current instruction (if any).
-     The notation M[Y] specifies the memory location whose address is Y.
+     The notation M[Y] specifies the word in memory whose address is Y.

    * The 8-bit D register contains the number of an I/O device.

-   * The 4-bit DOP registercontains the number of a device-specific I/O instruction.
+   * The 4-bit DOP register contains the number of a device-specific I/O instruction.

    * The 32-bit H register is set when the machine is built, and contains the address of the last existing word in memory.

 ## Memory

-Memory is measured in kibiwords (KW).
-1 word is 4 bytes and 1 KW is 1024 words.
+Memory is measured in bytes and in words, where a word is 4 bytes.
+**It is not yet specified whether the PDP-8/X is big-endian (most significant byte first) like all PDP-8 machines, or whether it is little-endian (least significan byte first) like most modern CPUs.**

-Memory is organized into *pages* that are 2 KW in length, addressed from 0 upwards.
+Memory is organized into *pages* that are 2 KW (8 KB) in length.
-The page whose addresses are #x00000000 to #x000007FF inclusive is called *page zero*.
+The page whose addresses are #x00000000 to #x00001FFF inclusive is called *page zero*.
 The page which contains the instruction currently being executed is called the *current page*.
+This use of the term *page* has nothing to do with virtual memory.

-The minimum amount of memory for a PDP-8/X is 16 pages or 32 KW.
+The minimum amount of memory for a PDP-8/X is 32 pages or 64 KW.
-The maximum amount is 2M or 2,097,152 pages or 4 GW; in a fully equipped machine the address of the last word is 0xFFFFFFFF.
+The maximum amount is 512K pages, 1 GW, or 4 GB; in a fully equipped machine the address of the last word is 0xFFFFFFFC.
 A read from a non-existent page returns 0; a write to a non-existent page does nothing.

 (To determine if a page exists at run time, read a word from the page.